AnthonyKNorman/Xiaomi_BLE_Temperature_Display_for_HA/README.md

   <img width="800" src="resources/ha_mqtt.png">
 </p>

-You should see an out put like the one above.
+You should see an output like the one above.
+* next step is make it run automatically.
+For this we use a Systemd service copy blemqtt.service to /etc/systemd/system.
+If you used my setup guide, you can do this straight from you windows desktop.